Association of the IceCube neutrinos with CAZ blazar light curves: Data

 To ensure maximal cadence for the CAZ light curves, we merged the filters of the different surveys\footnote{There are 11 filter+survey combinations in total: one from CRTS (no filer, but closest is V-band), five from ATLAS (o, c, r, g, and i), three from ZTF (r, g, and i), one from Tuorla (R-band), and one from KAIT (V-band).} by translating them in flux density space.
 This was done, in order of decreasing priority, by minimizing the difference between simultaneous flux density measurements of two filters (within $\pm$1, or then $\pm2$ days), or minimizing the difference between the average flux density of two filters (within their overlap periods, or then within a $\pm$50-day extension).
 The procedure to obtain the final CAZ light curves is described in more detail in Sect.
 3 of \citetalias{Kouch2025_CAZ_catalog}.
 We note that all CAZ light curves are publicly available.
 In total, there are 7722 CAZ light curves with $\ge$10 data points and $\ge$30~d duration.

-In \citetalias{Kouch2025_CAZ_catalog} we characterized the variability of the CAZ light curves, and then determined periods of enhanced emission and prominent flaring periods in the variable ones.
+In \citetalias{Kouch2025_CAZ_catalog}, we characterized the variability of the CAZ light curves, and then determined periods of enhanced emission and prominent flaring periods in the variable ones.
 These periods are used in this study to search for temporal coincidences with neutrinos.
 In short, we focused on the CRTS and ZTF data, while ignoring ATLAS data due to its noisiness, to determine whether a light curve is confidently variable.
 We quantified their variability using fractional variability ($F_\mathrm{var}$; e.g., \citealt{sokolovsky2017}) and used white dwarf light curves as control.
-In short, a CAZ light curve is considered variable if either its CRTS $F_\mathrm{var}$ or its ZTF $F_\mathrm{var}$ reach certain critical thresholds.
+A CAZ light curve is considered variable if either its CRTS $F_\mathrm{var}$ or its ZTF $F_\mathrm{var}$ reach certain critical thresholds.
 For more details on the variability quantification, we refer the reader to Sect.
 4.1 of \citetalias{Kouch2025_CAZ_catalog}.
 Of the 7722 dense and long enough CAZ light curves, 2798 (36.2\%) were determined to be confidently variable.
 Notably, this does not mean that the other 4924 (63.8\%) light curves are confidently non-variable, but that their variability is comparable to that of white dwarfs within the predefined thresholds.
 Since a typical CAZ light curve can be rather noisy, the threshold to confidently ``detect'' variability is rather high.

-Since in the main analysis of this study (Sect. \ref{sec_analysis}) we only perform spatio-temporal correlation tests, we solely focus on the variable blazars whose flares can be confidently identified.
+Since for the main analysis of this study we only performed spatiotemporal correlation tests (requiring flares; see Sect. \ref{sec_analysis}), here we solely focus on variable blazars whose flares can be confidently identified.
 This inadvertently excludes 63.7\% of RFC$^\dagger$ and 49.7\% of 4LAC blazars from our analysis\footnote{This exclusion rate was set at a similar fraction (i.e., 70\%) in the simulations of \citetalias{Kouch2025_WH2}.}.
-We provide the parameter availability of the variable RFC$^\dagger$ and 4LAC samples in Table \ref{table_blazar_info} columns (3) and (5), respectively.
-Nonetheless, we note that, in Sect. \ref{sec_results_candidate_blazar_properties}, we perform a complementary, spatial-only analysis which uses all RFC$^\dagger$ and 4LAC blazars regardless of their variability.
+We provide the parameter availability of the variable RFC$^\dagger$ and 4LAC samples in Table \ref{table_blazar_info}, columns (3) and (5), respectively.
+Nonetheless, we note that, in Sect. \ref{sec_results_candidate_blazar_properties}, we describe our complementary, spatial-only analysis, which uses all RFC$^\dagger$ and 4LAC blazars regardless of their variability.